Open government: Against transparency

 Government indecision, poor performance and gridlock are among the risks of government transparency, according to some critics.
 Political commentator David Frum wrote in 2014 that, "instead of yielding more accountability, however, these reforms [transparency reforms] have yielded more lobbying, more expense, more delay, and more indecision."
 Jason Grumet argues that government officials cannot properly deliberate, collaborate and compromise when everything they are doing is being watched.
 A randomized controlled trial conducted with 463 delegates of the National Assembly of Vietnam showed that increased transparency of the legislative proceedings, such as debates and query transcripts, curtailed delegates activity in the query sessions, avoiding taking part in activities that could embarrass leaders of the Vietnamese regime.

 Privacy is another concern.
 Citizens may incur "adverse consequences, retribution or negative repercussions" from information provided by governments.
 Teresa Scassa, a law professor at the University of Ottawa, outlined three main possible privacy challenges in a 2014 article.
 First is the difficulty of balancing further transparency of government, while also protecting the privacy of personal information, or information about identifiable individuals that is in the hands of the government.
 Second is dealing with distinctions between data protection regulations between private and public sector actors because governments may access information collected by private companies which are not controlled by as stringent laws.
 Third is the release of "Big data", which may appear anonymized can be reconnected to specific individuals using sophisticated algorithms.

 Intelligence gathering, especially to identify violent threats (whether domestic or foreign), must often be done clandestinely.
 Frum wrote in 2014 that "the very same imperatives that drive states to collect information also require them to deny doing so.
 These denials matter even when they are not believed."

 Moral certitude undergirds much transparency advocacy, but a number of scholars question whether it is possible for us to have that certitude.
 They have also highlighted how transparency can support certain neoliberal imperatives.

+Concerns have also been raised in the election administration community about the use of excessive Freedom of Information Act requests as a tactic of election deniers to disrupt the functioning of local and county election offices.
+Often unreasonably broad, repetitive, or based on misinformation, the high volume of requests has led to what a Colorado official said amounts to "a denial-of-service attack on local government."
+Local election officials in Florida and Michigan have reported spending 25-70% of staff time in recent years on processing public records requests.

+A review of recent state laws by the Center for Election Innovation & Research found at least 13 states that have sought to protect election staff from the abuse of FOIA requests in several ways, such as creating publicly accessible databases that do not require staff assistance and giving election staff the authority to deny unreasonable or clearly frivolous requests.